 This is a responsibility not to be taken lightly.
 True ministers must always teach what God commands—not what pleases men (including Bible “scholars”).
 So any claim that Paul taught a different or second gospel (usually thought to be about Christ or of “peace”) is impossible.
 Had he done this, he would literally have been pronouncing a curse on himself!

 In the Old Testament, Jesus was prophesied to come as a messenger.
-Notice Malachi 3:1: “Behold, I will send My messenger [typed by John the Baptist in the first century], and he shall prepare the way before Me [Christ]: and the Lord, whom you seek, shall suddenly come to His temple, even the Messenger of the covenant, whom you delight in.”
+Notice Malachi 3:1: “Behold, I will send My messenger [typed by John the Baptist in the first century], and he shall prepare the way before Me [the Father]: and the Lord [Christ], whom you seek, shall suddenly come to His temple, even the Messenger of the covenant, whom you delight in.”

 Christ was the “messenger” of the gospel, not the message itself.
 And His message is actually the very core—the centerpiece!—of the entire Bible.